 My!
 Oh, my!
 How events stack up in our memories.
 The accomplishments, the struggles, the family and friends who’ve touched our lives, the goals we’ve reached, and the blessings that have occurred.

 This year in counting my blessings, my thoughts ran to my dad.
 They do this daily, but this year they settled on him.
-You see, it’s a five-year anniversary since the doctors diagnosed him with, and he succumbed to, cancer.
-I also lost my brother many years ago, and I remember the fifth year sans sibling to be a difficult one as well.
+You see, it’s a fifth anniversary since the doctors diagnosed him with, and he succumbed to, cancer.
+I also lost my brother many years ago, and I remember the fifth year sans sibling to be a difficult one.
 (Don’t ask me why five years, for I cannot explain the grief that occurs when we lose loved ones.)

 Although I cannot bring back those that I cherish, what I can do is strive to live a healthy life in hopes to be here longer for those who revere me.
-I also work to stay upbeat and positive, to lead a happier life, which also leads to health.
+I also work to stay upbeat, to lead a happier life, which also leads to health.

-Since my father, and a few other family members were taken by cancer, I’ve often looked up things to help stove off the disease.
+Since my father and a few other family members were taken by cancer, I’ve often looked up things to help stave off the disease.
 These are anticarcinogens.
 Have you ever taken the time to review some of these articles?
 Today I’ll reference one because it lists ‘Top 12-Cancer Fighting Foods’, and we may not all make it to the gym, but we all must eat.

 Check out the list and give yourself a score.
 How are you doing in eating healthy?